DEVSENSE/phptools-docs/docs/vs/Editor/blade.md

 # Blade Support

-Blade templates are an integral part of the Laravel framework.
-PHP Tools natively supports the Blade templates since version 1.28 in Visual studio 2015 and newer.
+Blade templates are an integral part of Laravel framework.
+PHP Tools natively supports Blade templates since version 1.28 in Visual Studio 2015 and newer.
 PHP Tools provides IntelliSense and navigation for Blade templates.
 The following sections provide detailed information on all the available features.
-The Blade support is fully built-in and its features do not require Blade or Laravel to be installed in the project.
+Blade support is fully built-in and its features do not require Blade or Laravel to be installed in the project.

 ## Syntax Highlighting